tw2113/upallnightmovies/plugins/the-seo-framework-extension-manager/extensions/essentials/honeypot/trunk/readme.md

 Only a human that uses a modern browser can pass these tests:

 1. Static CSS-hidden fields using unique IDs.
 All bots that do not target WordPress specifically will fail this test.
-1. Randomized CSS-hidden fields using HTML5 and time-bound IDs.
-Targets the same bots as above, but other bots that wait (far) too long to comment will also get caught.
+1. Randomized CSS-hidden fields using HTML5 and time-limited IDs.
+Targets the same bots as above, but other bots that scrape comment forms for postponed abuse will also get caught.
 1. Randomized JavaScript.
 Most bots don't use a real browser that supports JavaScript, so they'll fail this test.
-Humans that don't use JavaScript will have to empty a field.
+Humans that don't use JavaScript are asked kindly to empty a field.
 1. Verification nonces.
-With this, bots can no longer abuse exposed endpoints in WordPress to leave comments.
+With this, bots can no longer abuse easily exposed endpoints in WordPress to leave comments.
 1. GPU timers.
-The bot must actually render the page to pass this test.
+The bot must actually render the page to pass this test, blocking spam from many emulated browsers.

 All five methods are built around randomization, so no robot can use deep-learning to bypass Honeypot.
 These methods combined block a broad spectrum of robot spamming techniques.
 Hence, Honeypot has a **99.99% catch-rate**.